alexharri/website/posts/stabilizing-noisy-inputs.md

 The instability arises from us picking a new option when the scores have not changed by enough to warrant picking a new option.

-To combat this, we can adjust our scoring mechanism to inflate the score of the last picked option by some amount.
+To combat this, we can adjust our scoring mechanism to inflate the score of the last picked option by some amount, like 20%.

 ```ts
 for (const option of options) {